zhang9802/OpenData/README.md

-# Open data for our manuscripte titled "Generative reinforcement learning for fluid antenna systems design"
+# Open data for our manuscripte titled "Generative reinforcement learning framework for fluid antenna systems based sensing and communication"

 This  respiratory consists of all the simulation results and weights of the PD-Net.